 - You can’t use your shoulder as much as you were able to previously

 - Your rotator cuff allows you to lift your arms and reach upward.

-- There are two main causes of rotator cuff tears: injury and degeneration.
+- There are 2 main causes of rotator cuff tears: injury and degeneration.

-- The symptoms of a rotator cuff tear may resemble other conditions or medical problems, so it is important to consult your health care provider for a diagnosis.
+- The symptoms of a rotator cuff tear may resemble other conditions or medical problems.
+It is important to talk with your healthcare provider for a diagnosis.

 - Before your visit, write down questions you want answered.